sleistikow/quiGLy/README.md

 * etc..

 Currently, no documentation is provided but will be added as soon as possible.
-Meanwhile, you might have a have a look at the provided project wizard, available from the toolbar.
+Meanwhile, you might have a look at the provided project wizard, available from the toolbar.
 It might help you configuring your own pipelines.

 ### NOTE: quiGLy is not well-tested and is still very much in development stage.